Bundeena

 Table Chart PROFILE FAQ

-On average, each home built has led to approximately 11.6 new residents per year over these five financial years.
-This supply lagging demand typically results in heightened buyer competition and pricing pressures.
-The average expected construction cost value of new dwellings is $1,339,000, indicating developers are targeting the premium market segment with higher-end properties.
-Compared to Greater Sydney, Bundeena shows substantially reduced construction activity, at 89.0% below the regional average per person.
-This constrained new construction usually reinforces demand and pricing for existing properties.
+The average construction cost value of new homes is $1,339,000, indicating developers target the premium market segment with higher-end properties.
+Compared to Greater Sydney, Bundeena shows substantially reduced construction activity (89.0% below regional average per person), typically reinforcing demand and pricing for existing properties.
 However, development activity has picked up in recent periods, though it remains under the national average, suggesting the area's established nature and potential planning limitations.
-New construction in Bundeena has been completely comprised of townhouses or apartments over these years, representing a notable shift from the area's existing housing composition, which is currently 97.0% houses.
+All new construction since FY21 has been comprised of townhouses or apartments, creating more affordable entry points and suiting downsizers, investors, and first-home buyers.
+This represents a notable shift from the area's existing housing composition (currently 97.0% houses), indicating decreasing availability of developable sites and reflecting changing lifestyles and demand for diverse, affordable housing options.
+With approximately 845 people per approval, Bundeena shows a mature, established area.
+Population forecasts indicate Bundeena will gain 109 residents by 2041 (latest AreaSearch quarterly estimate).

 Frequently Asked Questions - Development